briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

 ### 301.201   Operate

-“Operate” means to cause or have caused movement of a vehicle.
+"Operate" means to cause or have caused movement of a vehicle.
 (ORC 4511.01(HHH))

 ## 301.21   Park or parking